ChaitanyaKatti/neural-art/readme.md

 The Neural Style Transfer technique involves the following key steps:

 1. **Content Representation**: A pre-trained CNN is used to extract high-level features from the content image.
 The intermediate feature maps, usually from deeper layers of the network, capture the content information.
+Here I am using the VGG-19 model.

 2. **Style Representation**: Similarly, the style image's features are extracted from the pre-trained CNN.
 The Gram matrix is computed from these feature maps, representing the style of the image.